Harden Murrumburrah railway history

 Murrumburrah, Monday.

 The Hon.
 John Lackey, Minister of Public Works ; the Hon.
 A. H. Palmer, M.L.A.
 (Queensland); the Hon.
 Gordon Sandeman, M.L.C.
-(Queensland); Charles J. Byrnes, Esq, M.L.A., Mayor of Parramatta ; Walter Hall, and W. Cunningham, Esq., who left Sydney last evening at 5 p.m. hy special train, train arrived at Goulburn at 10 4.0 p.m.
+(Queensland); Charles J. Byrnes, Esq, M.L.A., Mayor of Parramatta ; Walter Hall, and W. Cunningham, Esq., who left Sydney last evening at 5 p.m. by special train, train arrived at Goulburn at 10 4.0 p.m.
 The party on arrival at Goulburn were driven to Payton's Hotel, and at 8.15 this morning left by special train for Murrumburrah, to attend the opening of the railway extension from Binalong to that town.

-_ A number of passengers were received at the wayside stations, and at Yass the train took up a brass band, which played appropriate airs on the journey.
+A number of passengers were received at the wayside stations, and at Yass the train took up a brass band, which played appropriate airs on the journey.
 The country is looking dry, but the farmers give an excellent, account of the late harvest, the yield averaging 20 to 30 bushels per acre.
 At Binalong an extra train, gaily decorated, with evergreens, & c, was taken on.

 The engineering difficulties of the extension thus opened have not been very formidable.
 The line from Binalong crosses Binalong Creek by a bridge 140 feet long, from whence there is a considerable ascent, reaching its highest level at the foot of Mount Bobara, about five miles from Binalong.
 The descent is almost continuous to Rocky Ponds Creek, a distance of seven miles from Binalong, where the Government has erected a large tank, with powerful pumping machinery, for supplying the locomotives with water.
 Up to Rocky Ponds, where there are a few inexpensive cuttings, the works are comparatively light.
 A platform has been built close by, that will be known as Galong.
 From this point the line passes through the Cunningham Plains Estate, to the township of Cunningham, a distance of some five miles, along which the works are light and the gradients easy.
 At Cunningham, a platform has been erected, which is mentioned as Cuningar in the new railway time table.
 From hence the railway was parallel to the public high road.
-The Murrumburrah railway station is a mile from the township, but there is plenty of room for population settling down in the immediate vicinity of the line.
-A little beyond is the camp and working plant of the contractors, Messrs.
-A, and R. Amos, who are rapidly carrying on the extension from Murrumburrah to Cootamundra.
-The total distance of the new extension is 20 miles ; it cost under .£7000 a mile, and Messrs.
-Amos and Co. have satisfactorily performed the contract.

 On arrival of the train at Murrumburrah about 1000 people were present.
 Flags were flying in every direction, and a great demonstration was made.
 Mr. Lackey was welcomed on alighting by Jas.
 Watson, Esq..
 M.L.A, for the electorate, and Mr. D. H. Campbell, of Cunninghame's Plains.
-Mr. Welman drove Mr. Lackey and party in a four-in hand drag fr om the station to the town, one and a half mile distant.
+Mr. Welman drove Mr. Lackey and party in a four-in hand drag from the station to the town, one and a half mile distant.
 Messrs.
-Amos and Co. entertained between five and six hundred navvies and their wives and families, at the Railway works in honor of the opening.
+Amos and Co. entertained between five and six hundred navvies and their wives and families, at the railway works in honor of the opening.

 THE BANQUET.